-The company's Audit Committee consists of at least three independent directors.
+• The Company's Audit Committee consists of at least three independent directors.
 Each has a term of three years.
 When some directors complete their term or are unable to hold the office until the end of the term, making the number of directors in the Audit Committee less than a certain amount required by the Board of Directors, the meeting shareholders must appoint new directors to fully complete the Committee.
 This has to be done immediately or not later than three months from the date of member incomplete to ensure continuity of operations.
 The Audit Committee shall have the following composition and properties.

-1. Must be appointed by the company's Board of Directors or shareholders.
-In the event of the nomination of directors, the company must disclose the nominees' names, credentials, personal data, qualifications, and evidence of independence status by stating in the invitation of the meeting to seek approval and appointment of nominees to become directors of the Audit Committee.
+- (1) Must be appointed by the Company's Board of Directors or shareholders.
+In the event of the nomination of directors, the company must disclose the nominees' names, credentials, personal data, qualifications, and evidence of independence status by stating in the invitation of the meeting to seek approval and appointment of nominees to become directors of the Audit Committee. - (2) Must be independent directors with limit of authority as to be mentioned below: - (2.1) Not a director appointed by the Board of Directors to make decision on the operations of the company, subsidiaries, affiliates, and ventures similar to subsidiary.

-below:

-2. Must be independent directors with limit of authority as to be mentioned

-- Not a director appointed by the Board of Directors to make decision on the operations of the company, subsidiaries, affiliates, and ventures similar to subsidiary.
 This director must not be one of the company's major shareholders or an authorised body to control the company or must not represent entities that have conflicts of interests.
-He/She can make a decision only in the form of a tribunal / Collective Decision. - Not a director of a parent company, subsidiary, or venture similar to subsidiary which is listed as a public company.

-3. Must function in a manner as set forth by the Stock Exchange of Thailand under the statement of features and scope of operation of the audit committee.

-4. Must be knowledgeable and experienced enough to serve the Audit Committee.
+He/She can make a decision only in the form of a tribunal / Collective Decision. - (2.2) Not a director of a parent company, subsidiary, or venture similar to subsidiary which is listed as a public company. - (3) Must function in a manner as set forth by the Stock Exchange of Thailand under the statement of features and scope of operation of the audit committee. - (4) Must be knowledgeable and experienced enough to serve the Audit Committee.
 There must be at least one director in the committee who can review the reliability of financial statements.
-The company encourages the committee members to be trained and enhance their capability consistently to keep pace with the changes and maximise the overall performance of the Audit Committee.

-5. Audit Committee shall appoint a secretary and an assistant secretary of the Audit Committee.
+The company encourages the committee members to be trained and enhance their capability consistently to keep pace with the changes and maximise the overall performance of the Audit Committee. - (5) Audit Committee shall appoint a secretary and an assistant secretary of the Audit Committee.
 Responisbilities of the secretary and its assistant include arrangement of meetings of the Audit Committee, overseeing activities of the Audit Committee, as well as coordinating in submission of periodical reports to the Board of Directors.

-The company's Audit Committee comprises of 3 members:
+The Company's Audit Committee comprises of 3 members.
+Mr. Suphachai Kaewfueng is the Secretary of the Audit Committee.